KayodeOlusi/tesla-battery-calculator/README.md

-### An application for calculating the range of a tesla car
+### An application for calculating the range of a tesla car.

 [check out live site](https://tesla-range-calculator-steel.vercel.app/)